am-flow/protobunny/docs/source/intro.rst

 -  A clean “message-first” API
 -  Python class generation from Protobuf messages using betterproto
--  Connections facilities to RabbitMQ
+-  Connections facilities to RabbitMQ and Redis
 -  Message publishing/subscribing with typed topics
 -  Generate and consume ``Result`` messages (success/failure + optional
    return payload)